oralordos/Digitalocean-Golang-and-Aerospike/README.md

   * Go into the directory on run the installer.
     * `cd aerospike-server-community-*-ubuntu12`
     * `sudo ./asinstall`
+  * Allow the database port through the firewall.
+    * `sudo ufw allow in on eth1 to any port 3000 proto tcp`
   * Start the service.
+    * `sudo service aerospike start`
-    * `sudo service aerospike start && sudo tail -f /var/log/aerospike/aerospike.log | grep cake`
+    * Check when it is ready with: `sudo tail -f /var/log/aerospike/aerospike.log | grep cake`
   * Delete the aerospike install files.
     * rm -rf aerospike*
-1. Install Aerospike management server
+1. Install Aerospike management server (optional).
   * Install python2.x, python development libraries, and gcc
     * `sudo apt-get install python gcc python-dev`
   * Download the package file.